 Support for community monitoring

-Citizen Science support is provided by Murraylands and Riverland Landscape Board through workshops and training.
-Checklists and fact sheets are also available to further educate and assist people involved in monitoring activities.
+Citizen Science support is provided through workshops, training and equipment loan.
+Checklists and fact sheets are also available to assist people involved in monitoring activities.

-The Murraylands and Riverland Landscape Board has developed a community monitoring toolkit to guide people interested in participating in monitoring.
+A community monitoring toolkit guides people who are interested in participating in monitoring.
 The toolkit includes extensive information on developing a monitoring plan and different options for contributing data to web-based collections.

 Community members can access a variety of periodic training and annual up-skilling opportunities.
 The types of workshops available are determined by community interests and needs and project requirements.

-To register your interest in attending training workshops, email Sylvia Clarke, Senior Project Officer Citizen Science or call 08 8391 7500.
+To register your interest in attending training workshops, contact the Senior Project Officer Citizen Science on email.